25 Tips and Tricks to Negotiate Travel Nursing Pay and Contracts

 For example, you must understand travel nursing pay packages before you start your job search process.
 Doing so will allow you to accurately calculate the total value of a pay package and compare pay packages.

 Perhaps most importantly, it will help you understand all the details you need to obtain about pay packages.
-Moreover, it instills the perception that you know what you’re doing.
+Moreover, it establishes the perception with your recruiter that you know what you are doing.
+All of this will increase your negotiating strength.

-That said, we understand that travel nursing pay packages are complicated.
-However, we are 100% certain that every nurse, therapist and tech are capable of fully understanding the pay packages. healthcare professionals are an intelligent lot.
+That said, I understand that travel nursing pay packages are complicated.
+However, I am 100% certain that every nurse, therapist and tech is capable of fully understanding the pay packages.
+Healthcare professionals are an intelligent lot.

 1. How to Evaluate Travel Nursing Pay Video